 Don't stop, won't stop (applying)

-You’ve graduated and started applying for jobs, yet news of the economic slowdown have yet to die down, so what should you do?
+You’ve graduated and started applying for jobs, yet news of the economic slowdown has yet to die down, so what should you do?
 Continue applying, of course!
 Even if you get wind of companies going through hiring freezes, or having fewer job openings, press on.
-Even in times of trouble, most companies will still keep the broader picture in mind and be on a lookout for fresh new talent to bring onboard.
+Even in times of trouble, most companies will still keep the broader picture in mind and be on the lookout for fresh new talent to bring on board.

 One of the most important things to remember when you’re applying for jobs – recession or none – is to manage your expectations of what you’ll actually land straight out of school.
 Try and keep an open mind throughout the job searching process, as you’ll never know if an unchartered path would bring you further in your career.